OhLeMatt/COM418-2022-CMProject/README.md

     * Bars: under this mode the suggestion will be computed over the displayed grey area on the visualiser.
 The user can choose the size of this window in bars.
     * Entire window: under this mode the suggestion will be computed over the entire midi file.
 * Accuracy threshold: this threshold determines the accuracy with which the user would like the scales to be suggested (i.e. to filter out bad suggestions).
-* Amount of notes: the user can select how many notes they would like the scale suggestions to have.

 #### Methodology